Sewing

-Sewing is the craft of fastening or attaching objects using stitches made with a sewing needle and thread.
+Sewing is the craft of fastening pieces of textiles together using a sewing needle and thread.
 Sewing is one of the oldest of the textile arts, arising in the Paleolithic era.
 Before the invention of spinning yarn or weaving fabric, archaeologists believe Stone Age people across Europe and Asia sewed fur and leather clothing using bone, antler or ivory sewing-needles and "thread" made of various animal body parts including sinew, catgut, and veins.

 For thousands of years, all sewing was done by hand.
-The invention of the sewing machine in the 19th century and the rise of computerization in the 20th century led to mass production and export of sewn objects, but hand sewing is still practiced around the world.
-Fine hand sewing is a characteristic of high-quality tailoring, haute couture fashion, and custom dressmaking, and is pursued by both textile artists and hobbyists as a means of creative expression.
+Although the sewing machine was invented in the 19th century, the mass production of garments emerged in the 20th century Fine hand sewing is a characteristic of high-quality tailoring, haute couture fashion, and custom dressmaking, and is pursued by both textile artists and hobbyists as a means of creative expression.

 The first known use of the word "sewing" was in the 14th century.

+Occupation

+A person who sews may be called a sewist, sewer, or stitcher; seamstress and dressmaker for a person who makes clothing for women; tailor for a person who makes clothing for men.